Right to File Consumer Complaints (MOC 1900) in Saudi Arabia

 What is this right?

-• Maroof platform: Report issues with online sellers through maroof.sa, which tracks seller ratings and complaints.
+• Maroof platform: Report issues with online sellers through maroof.sa, which tracks seller ratings and complaint history.

-• Investigation: The MoC investigates complaints and can fine businesses, order refunds, and shut down repeat offenders.
+• Investigation powers: The MOC can fine businesses, order refunds, shut down repeat offenders, and refer criminal cases to the Public Prosecution.

 Businesses are prohibited from retaliating against consumers who file complaints.